Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Acknowledgments

 \section{Acknowledgments}

-Siddarth Asokan is supported by the Microsoft Research Ph.D.
-Fellowship 2018, Qualcomm Innovation Fellowship in 2019, 2021, and 2022 and the Robert Bosch Center for Cyber-Physical Systems Ph.D.
-Fellowship for 2020-2022.
-Nishanth Shetty is supported by the Prime Minister's Research Fellowship.
+Siddarth Asokan was supported by the Microsoft Research PhD Fellowship, Robert Bosch Centre for Cyber Physical System (RBCCPS) Ph.D.
+Fellowship 2020 and 2021 and the Qualcomm Innovation Fellowship 2019, 2021, 2022 and 2023 during his tenure as a Ph.D. student at the Indian Institute of Science (IISc).
+Nishanth Shetty is supported by the Qualcomm Innovation Fellowship 2023 and 2024, and the Prime Minister's Research Fellowship.